 There are many ways to let the visitors of your website reach you.
-You probably have a Facebook or Twitter profile, you might even have your email address published, but nothing beats the simple contact form when it comes to simplicity.
+You probably have a Facebook or Twitter profile, you might even have your email address published, but when it comes to simplicity and ease of use, nothing beats a simple contact form.

 You see, the less friction there is, the more probably your readers will decide to send you a message.
-Finding you on Facebook or writing email can be too much hassle, but if you provide a contact form, it’s extremely easy and quick to send you a message.
+Finding you on Facebook or writing email can be too much hassle for them, but if you provide a contact form, it’s extremely easy for your readers to reach you.

 Disclosure: Please note that some of the links in this post are affiliate links for products I use and love.
 This means if you click on such a link and take action (like subscribe, or make a purchase), I may receive some coffee money at no extra cost to you.
 This helps me creating more content free of charge to you.
 And, as an Amazon Associate, I earn from qualifying purchases.
 Thanks for your support!